weakish/docs-en/views/leanengine_cli.md

 ### Windows

-You can go to our [GitHub releases](https://releases.leanapp.cn/#/leancloud/lean-cli/releases) and download the 32-bit or 64-bit **msi** file to install.
+You can go to our [releases page](https://releases.leanapp.cn/#/leancloud/lean-cli/releases) and download the 32-bit or 64-bit **msi** file to install.
 After installing, you can run `lean` under any directory in Command Prompt or PowerShell to use the CLI.

 You can also download the pre-compiled **exe** file, rename it to `lean.exe`, and add it into **PATH** environment variable (instructions available [here](https://www.java.com/en/download/help/path.xml)).
 After doing this, you can run `lean` under any directory in Command Prompt or PowerShell to use the CLI.
 As an alternative, you can move the file into any directory that is already declared in PATH, like `C:\Windows\System32`.

 ### Linux

-Download the pre-compiled file `lean-linux-x64` from our [GitHub releases](https://releases.leanapp.cn/#/leancloud/lean-cli/releases), rename it to `lean`, and move it into any directory that is already declared in PATH.
+Download the pre-compiled file `lean-linux-x64` from our [releases page](https://releases.leanapp.cn/#/leancloud/lean-cli/releases), rename it to `lean`, and move it into any directory that is already declared in PATH.

 #### Arch Linux

-You can install the CLI with this AUR: https://aur.archlinux.org/packages/lean-cli-git/.
+You can install the CLI from this AUR: https://aur.archlinux.org/packages/lean-cli-git/.

 ### Installing with Source Code